oykueren/Traffic-Congestion-Prediction-Based-on-Classification-and-Regression-Methods/README.md

 3. If you want to run code to clean data, you should run "Data Preperation/label_data.ipynb".
 4. If you want to run code to train Random Forest Classification, you should run "rfc_classification.ipynb".
 5. If you want to run code to test Random Forest Classification, you should run "rfc_test.ipynb".
-6. If you want to run code to train SVC, you should run " "
+6. If you want to run code to train and test SVC, you should run "svc_classification.ipynb"
-7. If you want to run code to test SVC, you should run""
 8. If you want to run code to train Random Forest Regressor, you should run " ".
 9. If you want to run code to test Random Forest Regressor, you should run " ".
 10. If you want to run code to train SVR, you should run " ".